 Since my wife passed away, I've been on a journey toward physical fitness.
 I'm often running races on the weekend.
 I started with simple 5K races.
 This "run" wasn't much more than a walk with a good tailwind.
 Then I tried 10Ks.
 Somewhere around 2016, I misplaced my sense of self-preservation and decided to try a half marathon.
 Finishing it felt really good.

-I've also completed two 31-mile ultramarathons.
+I've also completed three 32-mile ultramarathons.
 I think 30 plus miles on foot is quite an accomplishment for someone as lazy as myself.
 (I use the term "lazy" in an affectionate way.
 Growing up in laid-back Hawaii, I think of myself as efficient rather than lazy -- able to do something with the least possible amount of effort.)

 I think the main reason I run is to prove to the world that I can do more than create Power Points for my classes (which I can't actually do, so I now have two things I need to prove to the world).
 Running events are good places to test yourself.
 I have found many friends there, people of extraordinary grit and determination who are driven by their own demons and dreams.